Menu

 About the Preserve: This 40-acre forested property boasts a unique, diverse plant community and an abundance of wildflowers that bloom each spring, especially Great White Trillium (Trillium grandiflorum), one of the three trillium species that inspired the Preserve’s name.
 Several state-threatened species are found on this preserve, making them a top priority for management and restoration.
 When finished, the trails at Trillium Woodlands Preserve will connect with the trail system at Trillium Ravine Plant Preserve, the adjacent property owned and managed by Michigan Nature Association.
 Together these properties total approximately 55 acres of contiguous protected land.

 History: Aerial photos indicate that the property has been forested for over a century.
-The southeast portion was used for agricultural purposes from 1938 through 2022, and a selective timber harvest was done sometime around 2015.
+The earliest photos in 1938 suggest the southeast portion has been used for agricultural purposes since at least 1938.
+The property was used for recreational purposes prior to COL's acquisition.
 Chikaming Open Lands purchased the property from Ceres Farms in 2023.